 - Grow Globally

-- Tying a value proposition - If we do this, such and such wil happen
+- Tying a value proposition—If we do this, what’s the expected outcome

-- on a constant basis , marketplace conditions to be considered.
+- On a constant basis, marketplace conditions needs to be evaluated.

 - Fair amount of face-to-face basis